RomlinGroup/Flatpack/README.md

 > **Flatpack:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
 Our method of developing micro language models is designed to be intelligently integrated into the physical world."

+## Micro language models 🤏

+[Micro language models](http://microlanguagemodels.com) (100M to 10B parameters) provide an efficient alternative to large language models, addressing deployment, reliability, and scalability challenges.
+Their compact size enables rapid pre-training and fine-tuning, allowing organizations to adapt swiftly to market shifts and specific needs.
+These models can be readily deployed in edge-adjacent environments such as laptops, microprocessors, and smartphones, offering accessibility and versatility.

 ## Edge artificial intelligence

 Edge artificial intelligence uses local devices to enhance decision-making near data sources, improving privacy, response times,  and security while reducing reliance on cloud connectivity.
 Benefits include decreased latency, improved scalability, and reduced energy usage.